nawab-samsung/tizen-docs/docs/application/tizen-studio-0/setup/troubleshooting.md

 ```
 **Resolution:**

-This error occurs due to the recent changes in visual studio project system.
+This error occurs due to the recent changes in the Visual Studio project system.
 You can resolve the issue by following
 either of the options:

 1. Use Tizen.NET.Sdk 1.0.3